marcua/blog.marcua.net/_drafts/autodata-automating-common-data-operations.md

 title: 'Autodata: Automating common data operations'
 ---

-Alright.
-I've directly made a bunch of suggestions and edits as stream of consciousness as I read through.
-Main points:

-* Beginning could be tighter,
+Summary of points.

+* Agree with peter:
+  * Move the lead up, make explicit.
+Paint the "ideal" of what autodata would mean/change.
+  * Organize steps by problem, current solutions (can contrast with the ideal)
 * list of needs is good (could have a bit more categorization)
+* Make clear what is being "autodata"ed.
+Is it model building?
+Or every possible data task?
-* Autodata of what?
-To what end?
-I think you should make that clear and pick a class of tasks.
-Scorpion/Sisu for instance don't have much to do with building models (though they could be extended towards that).
-Dabl is specifically about models.
+  * e.g., Scorpion/Sisu don't have much to do with building models directly; dabl does
-* Gu's suggestion of replacing Autodata x.0 --> semantically meaningful signifier is good.

-Misc Comments start:
+  * Will help scope the types of projects to point out
+* Suggested organization of future steps in that section.

+The rest of comments are written as I read:

 * This image from Jeff's Visualization Is Not Enough talk may help set the stage
   * <img src="https://eagereyes.org/wp-content/uploads/2019/09/58C5C099-48C7-4E5B-B5FA-F9E0EAFDCCBE.jpeg"/>